NirajBhattarai/agentflow101/backend/README.md

 cd backend
 ./start.sh
 ```
-Starts all services in background (for Railway/production).
+Starts all services in background (for production).

 ### Running Individual Services